fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Nonce Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is a protected OAuth 2.0 endpoint that allows the Wallet Instance to request a cryptographic nonce from the Wallet Provider.
+This is a RESTful API endpoint that allows the Wallet Instance to request a cryptographic nonce from the Wallet Provider.
 The nonce serves as an unpredictable, single-use challenge to ensure freshness and prevent replay attacks.

 Nonce Request
 .............